CommissionerGordon/Scheduler/docs/index.md

 ---

 ##Initial requirements
 The basis for the project was to create an application that implemented a database and web-based user interface.
-Our software would create a locally hosted database that communicated with the application and create events with the restrictions given by the user.
+Our software would create a locally hosted database that communicated with the application and saved user created activities and constraints into the database.
+We planned to use a Java graphical user interface library, called JavaFX, to create the web interface the user would interact with.

 ---

 ##Scope
-The functional aim of the project at launch was to create an interactable user interface to which activities/events with restrictions, such as the duration, time, and date, could be added by the user.
-In the case that the user does not input a specific time or date for an event, the application will give the user an optimized schedule that includes each event.
+The functional aim of the project, at launch, was to create an interactable user interface to which activities/events with constraints, such as the duration, time, and date of an activity, could be scheduled by the user.
+In the case that the user does not input a specific time or date for an event, the application will give the user an optimized schedule that includes each activity.

 ---